List of Coronation Street characters introduced in 2017: Summer Spellman

 Although Summer was miserable at her grandparents', where she was forbidden from talking about Drew, she was resigned to living there until she was sixteen.
 Her grandmother Geraldine had ordered Billy and Todd not to contact Summer, as she saw Drew as having corrupted her and treated the men with equal contempt.
-When Summer decided to sue the hospital for negligence, she consulted Adam Barlow (Sam Robertson) at his and Todd’s law firm, who palmed her off onto Todd.
+When Summer decided to sue the hospital for negligence, she consulted Adam Barlow (Sam Robertson) at his and Todd's law firm, who palmed her off onto Todd.
 Todd admitted that she didn't have a case, but the encounter allowed Todd and Summer to patch up their differences.
 Through Billy, Todd and Summer found out about the rules her grandparents had imposed, and resolved to get Summer away from them for her own good.

-Obtaining her address from Adam's case files, Billy and Todd visited Summer’s grandparents’ house and appealed to the reasonable but her grandfather Angus to do what was best for Summer.
-When Geraldine made a homophobic attack on Drew's character, Angus put a stop to the proceedings by producing Drew's last will - written three days before he died - making Billy Summer's legal guardian; Geraldine had kept it to herself in order to give Summer a chance at salvation.
-When all parties agreed to abide by Summer's decision, Summer chose to go with Billy and Todd, following Drew’s last wish.
+Obtaining her address from Adam's case files, Billy and Todd visited Summer's grandparents' house and appealed to the reasonable but her grandfather Angus to do what was best for Summer.
+When Geraldine made a homophobic attack on Drew's character, Angus put a stop to the proceedings by producing Drew's last will – written three days before he died – making Billy Summer's legal guardian; Geraldine had kept it to herself in order to give Summer a chance at salvation.
+When all parties agreed to abide by Summer's decision, Summer chose to go with Billy and Todd, following Drew's last wish.
 Summer then moved in, which Billy and Todd had rented to provide a home for her.

-On top of everything else, Summer was still adjusting to her new school and hadn't made any new friends.
+On top of everything else, Summer was still adjusting to her new school and had not made any new friends.
 When Tracy Barlow (Kate Ford) attempted to pair her with her daughter Amy Barlow (Elle Mulvaney), there and Summer did not get on, with Summer hitting Amy for dissing Drew.
-Eventually, she fell in with Amy's circle of friends including Amy’s cousin Simon Barlow (Alex Bain) and Asha Alahan (Tanisha Gorey).
+Eventually, she fell in with Amy's circle of friends, including Amy's cousin Simon Barlow (Alex Bain) and Asha Alahan (Tanisha Gorey).

 In October 2017, Summer tried to show Amy and Asha that she wasn't boring by joining in on their pranking, spraying shaving foam on a teacher's car.
 Later, she accepted a dare from Simon to smoke a cigarette.
 The cigarette contained spice, causing Summer to faint.
 She was found unconscious in the ginnel by Simon and Amy, who got help from Simon's father Peter Barlow (Chris Gascoyne).
-Fortunately, Summer suffered no lasting ill effects however Simon's error in judgement caused Billy to see red and knock Peter to the floor.
+Fortunately, Summer suffered no lasting ill effects; however, Simon's error in judgement caused Billy to see red and knock Peter to the floor.
 To keep Summer from being taken into care, Peter took full responsibility for the incident, even after Billy confessed in a bid to clear his conscience.